 There are also “catios” that can be attached to your house.
 This will allow your cat to enjoy the outdoors without fear of predators, plus it will keep your backyard birds safe from your cat.

 The Migratory Bird Treaty Act protects red-tailed hawks in the U.S., Canada, Japan, Mexico, and Russia.
 This means it’s illegal to capture and kill hawks.
-If you suspect there’s a hawk patrolling your area, just be sure to either keep your cat inside or sit outside in plain view and supervise.
+If you suspect there’s a hawk patrolling your area, it is best to keep your cat indoors for their safety.

-It’s simply the circle of life.
-Hawks eat birds and animals to survive and have the same instincts as any hunter – including your cat.
-If you take the proper steps and ensure your yard is (mostly) free of the hawk’s natural prey, your cat should remain safe.
-Always keep in mind that it is wise to take steps to keep your cat safe, but it is quite rare for a hawk to attack a cat and even rarer to eat them.
+Hawks and other birds of prey eat birds and animals to survive and have the same instincts as any hunter, including your cat.
+Always keep in mind that it is wise to take steps to keep your cat safe.
+Even though it is quite rare for a hawk to attack a cat, the presence of other predators warrants caution when letting your cat explore the outdoors.